Best of

 Where to take out-of-towners in the West Loop

 When friends or family are in town and you have one meal, one drink, or one afternoon to spend, these are the West Loop spots that consistently land.
-The list mixes Chicago-iconic (a 1923 diner, the country's Bonci pizza flagship), marquee Randolph Restaurant Row destinations, and distinctive things to do that aren't a museum or a tour.
+The list mixes Chicago-iconic places like a 1923 diner and Gabriele Bonci's Roman pizza counter, marquee Randolph Restaurant Row destinations, museums and galleries in Greektown and Fulton Market, and a few distinctive things to do in between.

 Iconic Chicago experiences